Robust Least Squares Problems with Binary Uncertain Data: Introduction

+{ \paragraph{3.
+Robust state estimation with structured fault or attack modes.} Another natural source of BRLS arises in state-estimation and inverse problems where the residual may be affected by a finite collection of structured faults or attacks.
+For example, in power-system state estimation, least-squares and weighted least-squares formulations are standard tools for estimating system states from meter measurements \cite{abur2004power}.
+False-data injection attacks can manipulate selected measurements and bias the estimated state while evading residual-based bad-data detection \cite{liu2009false}.
+If the $i$th candidate fault or attack template contributes a vector $c_i$ to the residual, then the binary variable $y_i$ indicates whether this mode is activated and the aggregate perturbation is $Cy=\sum_i y_i c_i$.
+This leads directly to problem (\ref{eq:binary_RLS}) where $F(x)=Hx-b$ with a measurement matrix $H \in \mathbb{R}^{r\times m} $ and an observed measurement vector $b\in \mathbb{R}^r $.
+In this problem, the columns of $C$ are not artificial labels but physically or operationally meaningful disturbance templates. }

-\paragraph{3.
-The robust least squares problem with hypercube-constrained noises.} A typical robust least squares problem considers hypercube-constrained noise variables in the following form:
+\paragraph{4.
+The robust least squares problem with hypercube-constrained {noise}.} A typical robust least squares problem considers hypercube-constrained noise variables in the following form:

 where $[-\delta,\delta]^n := \{z : \|z\|_\infty \le \delta\} \subseteq \mathbb R^n$ with a given scalar $\delta > 0$.
-This model has been studied in a recent paper \cite{chen2024min}.
-We first perform the change of variables $ y = \frac{z}{2\delta} + \frac{1}{2} \mathbf{1} $, which maps the feasible domain of $ z $ to the unit hypercube $ [0,1]^n $.
-Then we show that the global minimax points of \ref{eq:binary_RLS} are also the global minimax points of the reformulated form of \ref{eq:binary_RLS_chen}.
-The formal derivation of this equivalence and the structural properties of the corresponding value function are shown in Subsection~\ref{sec:connection}.
+This model has been studied by {\cite{chen2024min}}. {By performing the change of variables, we show that problems (BRLS) and (HRLS) have the same inner value function in $x$.
+Moreover, if $C$ has full column rank, then problems (BRLS) and (HRLS) have the same set of global minimax points.} The formal derivation of this equivalence and the structural properties of the corresponding inner value function are shown in Subsection~\ref{sec:connection}.

-The analysis of minimax problems often relies on a clear understanding of their associated saddle points \cite{v1928theorie}. \begin{definition} A pair $(x^*,y^*) \in \mathcal X \times \mathcal Y$ is said to be a saddle point of \ref{eq:binary_RLS} if
+The analysis of minimax problems often relies on a clear understanding of their saddle points \cite{v1928theorie}. \begin{definition} A pair $(x^*,y^*) \in \mathcal X \times \mathcal Y$ is said to be a saddle point of \ref{eq:binary_RLS} if

 for any $x \in \mathcal X$ and $y \in \mathcal Y$. \end{definition}